kauemurakami/getx_snippets_extension/README.md

 ### result
 ![](examples/getxlist.jpeg)

-### getxlistdismissible
+### getlistdismissible
 Quickly create a GetX widget from [Get](https://pub.dev/packages/get) containing a fully configured listview and dismissible widgets.
-**getxlistdismissible** it will bring you, a GetX Widget, a ListView containing a Dismissible ready to use, you can drag from beginning to end to edit or from end to beginning to delete, just create your functions in the controller.
+**getlistdismissible** it will bring you, a GetX Widget, a ListView containing a Dismissible ready to use, you can drag from beginning to end to edit or from end to beginning to delete, just create your functions in the controller.
-**Using:** In any widget that has the Get package, start writing **getxlistdismissible**,
+**Using:** In any widget that has the Get package, start writing **getlistdismissible**,
 wait for the snippet, set the variable and function name and you're done !

 ![](examples/getxlistdismissible.gif)